shreyashk09/Learnbot-Emotion-Recognition-Proposed-Model/Masking - FACS - AUs – Xgboost.md

 These feature vectors can be clustered into groups representing various unique face actions called as &quot; **Action units**&quot;.
 The combinations of these Action Units helps to predict different emotions.

- The feature vectors are transformed to the **first level Xgboost** to determine the Action Units (AUs) of the corresponding expression sequences.
-Finally, the detected AUs are inputed into the **second level Xgboost** for facial expressions classification.
+ The feature vectors are traversed across the **first level Xgboost** to determine the Action Units (AUs) of the corresponding expression sequences.
+Finally, the detected AUs are traversed across the **second level Xgboost** for facial expressions classification.

 In parallel, another **Xgboost** model will classify emotion directly from feature vectors.
 The fused result gives us accurate predication.